MattClarkson/CMakeTemplateRenamer/README.md

 ```
 Then this command to generate your new project.
 ```
-CMakeTemplateRenamer/rename.sh A B C D E F G H [optional I]
+CMakeTemplateRenamer/rename.sh A B C D E F [optional G]
 ```
 Where:
  * A: is the folder you want to clone.
  * B: is the new folder name you want to create.
  * C: is the new project name all in CamelCase.
- * D: is new project name all in lowercase.
- * E: is new project name all in UPPERCASE.
- * F: is a short 1 line description, in double quotes.
+ * D: is a short 1 line description, in double quotes.
- * G: is the new namespace without :: specifiers.
+ * E: is the new namespace without :: specifiers.
- * H: is either Y or N, meaning yes/no to drop the git history.
+ * F: is either Y or N, meaning yes/no to drop the git history.
- * I: if specified is the new python module name.
+ * G: if specified is the new python module name.

+Lowercase and Uppercase project names are derived from the CamelCase (argument C) and used where appropriate.
+The reason for having CamelCase, lowercase and UPPERCASE is due to different naming conventions for
+shell script variables, file names etc.

 So, as a more illustrative example:
 ```
-CMakeTemplateRenamer/rename.sh CMakeCatchTemplate BananaMaker BananaMaker bananamaker BANANAMAKER "BananaMaker is a package for making Bananas." bm N bananamakerpython
+CMakeTemplateRenamer/rename.sh CMakeCatchTemplate BananaMaker BananaMaker "BananaMaker is a package for making Bananas." bm N bananamakerpython
 ```
 Will result in cloning CMakeCatchTemplate into BananaMaker and all files or strings being swapped as follows:
 * CMakeCatchTemplate to BananaMaker